farzam38/FamilySafety/README.md

-# **SurakshaSetu - Family Safety App**
+# **Family Safety App**

-SurakshaSetu is a comprehensive family safety application designed to provide peace of mind through real-time location tracking, emergency alert systems, and secure group management features.
+Family safety application is designed to provide peace of mind through real-time location tracking, emergency alert systems, and secure group management features.
 This report presents the app's functionalities, technical design, implementation, and future plans, ensuring a clear understanding for developers and end-users alike.

 ---